 SECOND YEAR

 YEAR MODULE

 MODULE NAME MODULE CODE NQF CREDITS

-Personal Selling 1B 16

-1 Year mod 16 Credits SEMESTER MODULES FIRST SEMESTE R SECON D SEMESTE ۲ MODULE NAME MODULE NQF CREDITS MODULE NAME MODULE CODE NQF CREDITS Business Management 2A BMA02A2 16 Busines Manage s ment 2B BMA02B2 16 Consumer Behaviour A CBR01A1 16 Consum Behavio CBR01B1 16 Personal Selling 1A PRS01A1 16 Retailing 2A RTL02A2 16 Retailing 2B RTL02B2 16 4 Semester Modules Cicuita 3 Semester Modules 48 Credits
+Personal Selling 1E Personal Selling 1B PRS0Y1B 16 1 16 Year modu le Credits SEMESTER ES FIRS SEMESTER SECON ID SEMESTER ł MODULE NAME MODULE CODE NQF CREDITS MODULE NAME MODULE CODE C NQF CREDITS Business Management 2A BMA02A2 16 Business Manager - BMA02B2 16 Consumer Behaviour A CBR01A1 16 Consum Behavio CBR01B1 16 Personal Selling 1A PRS01A1 16 Retailing 2A RTL02A2 16 Retailing 2B RTL02B2 16 4 Semester Modules 64 Credits 3 Semester Modules 48 Credits

-THIRD YEAR

-SEMESTER MODULES

-FIRST SEMESTER SECON D SEMESTEI R

-MODULE NAME MODULE CODE MODILIE NAME

-Business Law 1A BUL41A1 15

-Business Management 3A BMA03A3 16 Business Management 3B BMA03B3 16

-Labour Relations and Law 3A LRL03A3 16

-Logistics 2A LOG02A2 16 Logistics 2B LOG02B2 16

-Retailing 3A RTL03A3 16 Retailing 3B RTL03B3 16

-5 Semester Modules 79 Credits 3 Semester Modules 48 Credits
+THIRD YEAR SEMESTER MODULES FIRST SEMESTER SECON D SEMESTER २ MODULE NAME MODULE CODE NQF CREDITS MODULE NAME NQF CREDITS Business Law 1A BUL41A1 15 Business Management 3A BMA03A3 16 Business Management 3B BMA03B3 16 Labour Relations and Law 3A LRL03A3 16 Logistics 2A LOG02A2 16 Logistics 2B LOG02B2 16 Retailing 3A RTL03A3 16 Retailing 3B RTL03B3 16 5 Semester Modules 79 Credits 3 Semester Modules 48 Credits

-Business Management 1A/B is a pre requisite for Business Management 2A/B, Business Management 2A/B is a pre requisite for Business Management 3A/B Students are promoted:
+Business Management 1A/B is a pre requisite for Business Management 2A/B, Business Management 2A/B is a pre requisite for Business Management 3A/B

-- to the second year of study if they have passed Business Management 1, and Retailing 1, plus an additional 2 modules, - b. to the third year of study if they have passed at least 6 modules.
+- a) to the second year of study if they have passed Business Management 1, and Retailing 1, plus an additional 2 modules, - b) to the third year of study if they have passed at least 6 modules.

 Students must take all outstanding modules of the previous year of study, before they may take modules from the next year of study, limited to a maximum of 6 modules in any one year of study.

 Students must reapply for continuation of studies if they fail to pass an accumulative total of:

-- a.
-3 modules after the first semester of study (one of which must be Business Management 1A, or Retailing 1A), - b.
-6 modules after the first year of study (which must include both modules of Retailing 1), - c.
-12 modules after the second year of study, - d.
-18 modules after the third year of study, - e.
-24 modules after the fourth year of study.
+- a) 3 modules after the first semester of study (one of which must be Business Management 1A, or Retailing 1A), - 6 modules after the first year of study (which must include both modules of Retailing b) 1). - 12 modules after the second year of study, c) - d) 18 modules after the third year of study, - e) 24 modules after the fourth year of study.

-CBE.35 DIPLOMA (SMALL BUSINESS MANAGEMENT) (D1SBMQ)

-FULL-TIME NQF LEVEL: 6 NUMBER OF CREDITS: 372
+CBE.35 DIPLOMA (SMALL BUSINESS MANAGEMENT) (D1SBMQ) FULL-TIME NQF LEVEL: 6 NUMBER OF CREDITS: 372